Cloud-Native, Kubernetes-Based Microservices

 Rafal Leszko talks about using Hazelcast caching, sidecars, and microservices in this interesting blog post.

 Find out how to use Hazelcast with Spring Boot and microservices in this white paper.

 Hazelcast clusters can be run pretty much anywhere, including in all major clouds such as AWS, Azure, and GCP.
 Hazelcast clusters can be formed using special discovery services.
 You can find all of these on the Hazelcast Hub:

-Finally, give Hazelcast Cloud a spin; it’s an easy way to start trying out Hazelcast features without having to create your own clusters.
+Finally, give Hazelcast Viridian services a spin; it’s an easy way to start trying out Hazelcast features without having to create your own clusters.